NSO Pre-Arrival Checklist

 Students requesting disability-related housing accommodations from Accessibility Resources should follow the timeline:

-2. Complete the Housing Accommodation Request Form and submit documentation of disability by July 3 (more information available after meeting with Accessibility Resources).
+2. Complete the Housing Accommodation Request Form and submit documentation of disability by June 30 (more information will be provided during the meeting with Accessibility Resources staff).

-Students who complete the process by the above timeline will be notified of a decision by July 10.
+Students who complete the process by the above timeline will be notified of a decision via CC email in mid-July.
 Students who request and are approved for a disability-related housing accommodation after these dates may be placed on a waitlist until an appropriate space becomes available.

 Living and Learning Communities (LLCs)